-Many people get scared when they hear that “current” flows through the body during EMS training.
-The word “current” actually gives the wrong impression because EMS training has no risks when used correctly (!) and is not harmful to the body.
-Nevertheless, there are some groups of people for whom EMS can be a risk and who should therefore better do without it.
+We tell all new clients that a safe “current” flows through their body during EMS training.
+EMS training has no risks when used correctly and is not harmful to the body.
+Nevertheless, there are some exceptions for when EMS can be a risk and to whom.

 You should never do an EMS training when …

-People with pacemakers shouldn’t do EMS.
+People with pacemakers should not do EMS.
 The electrical impulses could cause the pacemaker to malfunction or stop working.

-If you have a cold, fever or a bacterial infection, you should also take a break and do without EMS training.
+If you have a cold, fever or a bacterial infection, you should also take a break from all workouts and EMS training.